 A dancer turned actor who found his breakout role as a first responder in a hit television drama after leading a film dance franchise.

-Ryan Guzman didn't follow a traditional path to acting.
-A talented athlete who initially pursued a career in mixed martial arts, he found his first major break in the world of dance, landing the lead role in 'Step Up Revolution' in 2012.
-His background in boxing and MMA gave his dance moves a distinctive athletic power that fit the franchise's style.
-He reprised his role in the next sequel, cementing his status in the series.
-Guzman strategically pivoted to demonstrate broader range, starring opposite Jennifer Lopez in the thriller 'The Boy Next Door.'
-His biggest career shift came in 2018 when he joined the cast of the high-octane drama '9-1-1' as firefighter Eddie Diaz.
-This role allowed him to blend physicality with emotional depth, exploring a character dealing with PTSD and single fatherhood, which resonated deeply with audiences and made him a television staple.
+Ryan Guzman landed the lead role in 'Step Up Revolution' in 2012, finding his first major break through dance.
+The former mixed martial arts athlete, born in 1987, brought athletic power to the franchise's style.
+He reprised his role in the next sequel, then pivoted to broader range, starring opposite Jennifer Lopez in the thriller 'The Boy Next Door.'
+In 2018, he joined the cast of '9-1-1' as firefighter Eddie Diaz.
+This role blended physicality with emotional depth, exploring a character dealing with PTSD and single fatherhood.
+Guzman's path from MMA to dance to television demonstrates a strategic shift toward dramatic work.

 1981–1996